lmouline/uc-sandbox/scenarios/00 - Precision - Range/README.md

 }
 ```

-The previous code will then looks like:
+The previous code will then look like:
 ```
-function processing(s: Sensor) {
+function processing(s: Sensor, T: double, s2: Sensor) {
     // Compare to a threshold
     // value > T
     if(s.value > T) {